+aggregate\by: dict, optional

+Aggregate over given coordinates (dict values; given as list of str) using a desired aggregator (dict key; given as str).
+Allowed aggregators are 'max', 'mean', 'median', 'min', 'sum', 'std', 'var', and 'trend'.

-- apply\common\mask: bool, optional (default: False) Apply common mask to all datasets.
-Requires identical shapes for all datasets. - area\weighted: bool, optional (default: True) Use weighted aggregation when collapsing over latitude and/or longitude using collapse.
-Weights are estimated using grid cell boundaries.
-Only possible if the dataset contains latitude and longitude coordinates. - argsort: dict, optional Calculate numpy.ma.argsort() along given coordinate to get ranking.
+apply\common\mask: bool, optional (default: False)

+Apply common mask to all datasets.
+Requires identical shapes for all datasets.

+area\weighted: bool, optional (default: True)

+Use weighted aggregation when collapsing over latitude and/or longitude using collapse.
+Weights are estimated using grid cell bounds.
+Only possible for datasets on regular grids that contain latitude and longitude coordinates.

+argsort: dict, optional

+Calculate numpy.ma.argsort() along given coordinate to get ranking.
 The coordinate can be specified by the coord key.
-If descending is set to True, use descending order instead of ascending. - collapse: dict, optional Collapse over given coordinates (dict values; given as list of str) using a desired aggregator (dict key; given as str).
-Allowed aggregators are 'max', 'mean', 'median', 'min', 'sum', 'std', 'var', and 'trend'. - convert\units\to: str, optional Convert units of the input data.
-Can also be given as dataset option. - extract: dict, optional Extract certain values (dict values, given as int, float or iterable of them) for certain coordinates (dict keys, given as str). - extract\ignore\bounds: bool, optional (default: False) If True, ignore coordinate bounds when using extract or extract\range.
+If descending is set to True, use descending order instead of ascending.

+collapse: dict, optional

+Collapse over given coordinates (dict values; given as list of str) using a desired aggregator (dict key; given as str).
+Allowed aggregators are 'max', 'mean', 'median', 'min', 'sum', 'std', 'var', and 'trend'.

+convert\units\to: str, optional

+Convert units of the input data.
+Can also be given as dataset option.

+extract: dict, optional

+Extract certain values (dict values, given as int, float or iterable of them) for certain coordinates (dict keys, given as str).

+extract\ignore\bounds: bool, optional (default: False)

+If True, ignore coordinate bounds when using extract or extract\range.
 If False, consider coordinate bounds when using extract or extract\range.
-For time coordinates, bounds are always ignored. - extract\range: dict, optional Like extract, but instead of specific values extract ranges (dict values, given as iterable of exactly two int s or float s) for certain coordinates (dict keys, given as str). - ignore: list of dict, optional Ignore specific datasets by specifying multiple dict s of metadata. - landsea\fraction\weighted: str, optional When given, use land/sea fraction for weighted aggregation when collapsing over latitude and/or longitude using collapse.
-Only possible if the dataset contains latitude and longitude coordinates.
-Must be one of 'land', 'sea'. - mask: dict of dict Mask datasets.
-Keys have to be numpy.ma conversion operations (see https://docs.scipy.org/doc/ numpy/reference/routines.ma.html) and values all the keyword arguments of them. - n\jobs: int (default: 1) Maximum number of jobs spawned by this diagnostic script.
+For time coordinates, bounds are always ignored.

+extract\range: dict, optional

+Like extract, but instead of specific values extract ranges (dict values, given as iterable of exactly two int s or float s) for certain coordinates (dict keys, given as str).

+landsea\fraction\weighted: str, optional

+When given, use land/sea fraction for weighted aggregation when collapsing over latitude and/or longitude using collapse.
+Only possible if the dataset contains latitude and longitude coordinates and for regular grids.
+Must be one of 'land', 'sea'.

+mask: dict of dict

+Mask datasets.
+Keys have to be numpy.ma conversion operations (see https://docs.scipy.org/doc/numpy/ reference/routines.ma.html) and values all the keyword arguments of them.

+n\jobs: int (default: 1)

+Maximum number of jobs spawned by this diagnostic script.
 Use -1 to use all processors.
 More details are given here.

-- normalize\by\mean: bool, optional (default: False) Remove total mean of the dataset in the last step (resulting mean will be 0.0).
+normalize\by\mean: bool, optional (default: False)

+Remove total mean of the dataset in the last step (resulting mean will be 0.0).
 Calculates weighted mean if area\weighted, time\weighted or landsea\fraction\weighted are set and the cube contains the corresponding coordinates.
-Does not apply to error datasets. - normalize\by\std: bool, optional (default: False) Scale total standard deviation of the dataset in the last step (resulting standard deviation will be 1.0). - output\attributes: dict, optional Write additional attributes to netcdf files, e.g. 'tag'.
+Does not apply to error datasets.

+normalize\by\std: bool, optional (default: False)

+Scale total standard deviation of the dataset in the last step (resulting standard deviation will be 1.0).

+output\attributes: dict, optional

+Write additional attributes to netcdf files, e.g. 'tag'.